 Esperanza Garcia, Founder, Cleantech Impact

 Esperanza Garcia has launched three successful organizations focusing on sustainable development and climate change education.
 She is Co-Founder of the International Youth Council, which has provided educational resources and leadership opportunities to thousands of young global leaders, Founding President of the Columbia University Coalition for Sustainable Development, and Founder of the Philippine Youth Climate Movement, which raises climate change awareness in Philippine schools to over 50,000 students.
-In addition to spearheading these international development groups, Garcia served as a negotiator and official delegate of the Philippines at the UN Climate Change Conference.
+In addition to spearheading these international development groups, Ms. Garcia served as a negotiator and official delegate of the Philippines at the UN Climate Change Conference.
 She has worked as a consultant for South-South News (SSN), the Philippine Senate, and the Friendship Ambassadors Foundation, which organizes the Youth Assembly at the United Nations.

 Aarushi Walia, Southern California Climate Action Fellow, Alliance for Climate Education